Polarion MCP Servers

 MCP Tools are available for Polarion work items, including:

-get_text_for_workitems_by_id: Gets the main text content for specified WorkItem IDs.get_details_for_workitems: Gets detailed information for specified WorkItem IDs including status, type, assignee, and other standard fields.get_documents: Lists documents in the project, optionally filtered by title.get_documents_by_space_names: Lists documents within specified space names.get_space_names: Lists all available space names in the project.get_sections_in_document: Gets the list of sections in a document.get_section_content_in_document: Gets the content of a specific section in a document.search_workitems_in_document: Searches for WorkItems within a document based on text criteria.get_configured_custom_fields: Retrieves the list of custom fields configured for a specific WorkItem type ID, based on the current project's settings.list_configured_workitem_types: Lists all WorkItem type IDs that have custom field configurations defined in the current project's settings.get_custom_fields_for_workitems: Retrieves specified custom field values for a given list of WorkItem IDs.get_revisions_list_for_workitem: Gets the list of revision IDs for a specific work item, ordered from newest to oldest.get_revisions_content_for_workitem: Gets the content of a work item at different revisions, including title, status, description, and other standard fields.
+get_text_for_workitems_by_id: Gets the main text content for specified WorkItem IDs.get_text_for_workitem_at_revision: Gets the text content for a single WorkItem at a specific revision.get_details_for_workitems: Gets detailed information for specified WorkItem IDs including status, type, assignee, custom fields, and linked work items.get_documents: Lists documents in the project, optionally filtered by title.get_documents_by_space_names: Lists documents within specified space names.get_space_names: Lists all available space names in the project.get_sections_in_document: Gets the list of sections in a document.get_section_content_for_document: Gets the content of a specific section in a document.search_workitems_in_document: Searches for WorkItems within a document based on text criteria.list_available_custom_fields_for_workitem_types: Lists all available custom fields for specific WorkItem types.list_available_workitem_types: Lists all WorkItem types available in the project.get_revisions_list_for_workitem: Gets the list of revision IDs for a specific work item, ordered from newest to oldest.get_revisions_content_for_workitem: Gets the content of a work item at different revisions, including title, status, description, and other standard fields.

 Projects